Here are a few common questions we receive about The Arboretum.

 For information about lost or found domestic animals, please contact your local Humane Society or animal shelter.

-No. We have many low-growing shrubs and flower beds that could be damaged, so we do not allow skiing.
+No. We have many low-growing shrubs and flower beds that could be damaged, so we do not allow skiing or sledding.